 “The responsibility of the state management agency is to choose the most suitable and feasible option.
 For complex and specific projects like this one, we must be even more cautious,” Mr. Thanh emphasized.

-From there, the Department of Transport has given a "question" with many requirements to the consulting unit, from calculating technical factors, drainage, environment, investment efficiency,... to minimize the impact on people in the project area as well as have a plan to preserve the perennial rosewood trees.
+From there, the Department of Transport has given a "task" with many requirements to the consulting unit, from calculating technical factors, drainage, environment, investment efficiency,... to minimize the impact on people in the project area as well as have a plan to preserve the perennial rosewood trees.

 In addition, to implement this project, the city must also balance capital sources, because Hanoi is focusing resources on Beltway 4 - Capital Region.